abiola1864/BrainStorm/README.md

 user-independent ranking model are often insufficient to satisfy different users’ result preferences.
-Using BERT trained corpus, the project creates word embeddings for the universe of Bing COVID search querie.
+Using BERT trained corpus, the project creates word embeddings for the universe of Bing COVID search queries.
 Using their cosine similarity, I obtained the vectors with the lowest distance on Twitter contents for recommendations.
-The search query data with COVID-19 intent will be used for this analysis.
+The search query data with COVID-19 intent was used for this analysis.

 I use Google’s BERT to